VorSonnenaufgang/CodeHub/Temp.SA文档.md

 ### References

 1. Nick Rozanski and Eoin Woods.
 Software Systems Architecture: Working with Stakeholders using Viewpoints and Perspectives.
 Addison-Wesley, 2012.

+### 3. Development View

+The development view describes the architecture	of a project from the viewpoint	ofthe developers.
+According	to	Rozanski	and	Woods	[1], the	development	vie is responsible for addressing	different aspects	of the system	development	process	such as code structure and dependencies, build and configuration management	of deliverables, system-wide design constraints, and system-wide standards to	ensure	technical	integrity.
+In the	following sections,	the	development	view of Codehub	is presented based on	the	three	models that	Rozanski	and	Woods	[1]	define in	their	book:	Module Structure	Model, Common Design Model and Codeline	Model.
+In	addition to	this,	a	high-level	view of	CodeHub is included	in order to	ensure a thorough	understanding	of the project in	different	granularity.

+The High Level View has showed in the directory ViewGraph.
+First, the user interacts with the CodeHub client, where the user can perform operations such as editing, synchronizing, and pushing branches.
+These requests are sent to the Codehub server.
+This can be an HTTP or WebSocket request.
+The CodeHub server then synchronizes these operations with the user's data on the Github.
+Finally, codehu returns to the user successfully.